brioche-dev/brioche.dev/src/content/docs/docs/installation.md

 ### Linux

-Brioche uses the following paths on Linux:
+Brioche uses the following paths on Linux by default:

+- `~/.local/share/brioche-install`: The main path where each version of Brioche is installed to
-- `~/.local/bin/brioche`: The main Brioche CLI tool
+- `~/.local/bin/brioche`: (A symlink to) the Brioche CLI tool
 - `~/.local/share/brioche/installed`: All of the packages installed with `brioche install`
 - `~/.local/share/brioche`: The full cache of all build artifacts and outputs
 - `~/.config/brioche`: Custom Brioche configuration